 Course description: This seminar offers a forum to present and discuss parts of the ReMA or PhD research projects of the participants.
 The sessions focus on the exploration of current debates in dogmatics, ethics and philosophy of religion as well as on the mastering of presentation skills, both in relation to the research projects of the participants.
-Yearly, we focus additionally on a text or a book that is key to the field, be it in terms of content or in terms of method.
+Yearly, we focus additionally on a text or a book that is key to the field, either in terms of content or in terms of method.
 We also make room in our programme to attend lectures or workshops by visiting professors of interest.
 During our sessions, we reflect on papers or chapters of participants that challenge both the authors and the readers.
-Academic skills that are trained include citation styles and preparing a bibliography; balancing personal commitment and academic distance; choosing and applying the right method; starting (and applying for) a PhD project, remaining in charge of it, and bringing it to a good (and timely) end; presenting and defending one’s research; publishing strategies; commenting on texts of colleagues; and preparing for professional life after the successfully defending one’s thesis.
+Academic skills that are trained include citation styles and preparing a bibliography; balancing personal commitment and academic distance; choosing and applying the right method; starting (and applying for) a PhD project, remaining in charge of it, and bringing it to a good (and timely) end; presenting and defending one’s research; publishing strategies; commenting on texts of colleagues; preparing for professional life after successfully defending one’s thesis.

 Course objectives: The course aims at supporting the participants during their research and developing their skills through dialogue and workshops.